div564123/briefly-ai-landing-page--1--2-12.53.18/NETLIFY_DEPLOYMENT_GUIDE.md

-# Netlify Deployment Guide - Briefly AI
+# Netlify Deployment Guide - Capso AI

-This guide will help you deploy your Briefly AI application to Netlify.
+This guide will help you deploy your Capso AI application to Netlify.

 ## ⚠️ Important Issues to Fix Before Deployment